Dandruff: Root Causes and Support Strategies

 I recommend that you add fermented foods, such as sauerkraut, kimchi, pickles, pickled ginger, and other fermented vegetables.
 They contain organic acids, enzymes, and probiotics which help to improve digestive juice secretions.

-I also recommend fermented drinks, such as apple cider vinegar, coconut kefir, and kombucha with anti-microbial benefits to help to reduce the bacterial load, especially the bacteria in the stomach such as H Pylori.
+I also recommend fermented drinks, such as apple cider vinegar, coconut kefir, and kombucha with anti-microbial benefits to help reduce the bacterial load, especially the bacteria in the stomach such as H Pylori.
 Additionally, take daily probiotic supplements to support your microbiome health, digestive enzymes to support digestion, and a supplement with betaine hydrochloric acid to support stomach acid production and bile flow.

 There is one exception to this recommendation.
 If you are dealing with histamine intolerance.
 Fermented foods can trigger histamine intolerance, so if it’s part of your problem, it’s better to stay away from it.
 If you have histamine intolerance, you also need to make sure to choose probiotics for histamine intolerance.
 Avoid strains like Lactobacillus casei and Lactobacillus bulgaricus.

 Eat slowly and chew your food well.
 Hydrate well throughout the day between meals to help activate bowel motility and push contents through the digestive system, which will reduce microbial fermentation and toxicity in the body.
-However, stop drinking water or other liquids at least 30 minutes before the meal, except if you need to take a supplement with 2 ounces of water and don’t drink water or other liquids until at least 30 minutes after a meal.
+However, stop drinking water or other liquids at least 30 minutes before the meal, except if you need to take a supplement with 2 ounces of water, and don’t drink water or other liquids until at least 30 minutes after a meal.
 This allows for proper stomach acid activity, sterilization, and protein metabolism.

 For better digestion and improved stomach acid levels, I recommend using ginger in your meals and adding ginger to your tea.
 Ginger is one of the best things for improving digestive juices.
 I recommend drinking 2 to 3 cups of ginger tea each day.
-You can put ginger essential oil in water (2 to 3 drops in 8 oz of water), juice a ½ inch of fresh ginger root in a green juice each day, and use ground ginger on your foods.
+You can put ginger essential oil in water (2 to 3 drops in 8 oz of water), juice a ½ inch of fresh ginger root in green juice each day, and use ground ginger on your foods.
 You can also add fermented ginger to your diet, which is common in Asian dishes such as kimchi.

 stomach acid, 10 Ways to Improve Stomach Acid Levels